jamiefolsom/arbotopia/_drafts/2019-04-28-opening-the-spring-season-2019.md

 Red-bellied Woodpecker

-We heard an early arriving sparrow in several locations but never got a good look at one.
+We heard an early arriving migrant sparrow in several locations but never got a good look at one.
 Here's what we missed:

 ![](/images/P1070348.jpg)

-This Chipping Sparrow's song is a rapid series of chip notes
+Chipping Sparrow's song is a rapid series of chip notes

 As we approached a wet spot to the right of the road I told the group that an exciting duck had been spotted there earlier in the week; could it still be there?